PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Gothic defined](/_img/headings/gothic-defined.png)

 In order to create a gothic drama we have to define what "Gothic" is.
-Contrary to popular belief, Gothic is not a mere game and its underlying concept; it (or rather was supposed to be) more than that.
-It was an attempt to initiate a genre of gothic-like games.
+Contrary to popular belief, Gothic is not a mere game and its underlying concept, it is (or rather was supposed to be) more than that: It was an attempt to initiate a genre of gothic-like games.
 GOTHIC is supposed to be "another kind of fantasy", as written in a promotion booklet:

 > Common Fantasy is very simple (...) divided into black & white, good & evil.
 Fantasy is neat, clean and colourful.
 GOTHIC is different.
 GOTHIC is gloomy.
 GOTHIC is dark.
 GOTHIC is mystical.
 GOTHIC is strange.
 GOTHIC is dangerous.
 GOTHIC is not a 3D-realtime-Fantasy-RPG.
 It's a 3D-realtime-GOTHIC-RPG.

+Isn't what was critisized here as "common fantasy" usually refered to as "high fantasy" today?
+And if so, isn't the description of Gothic as another kind of fantasy fitting to what is now commonly refered to as "dark" and/or "low" fantasy?

+Gothic *is* dark fantasy, which hints at its horror elements and its characteristics of being "dark", "gloomy" and "dangerous", but not every dark fantasy work is "gothic".
+Some authors may use the terms "dark fantasy" and "gothic fantasy" or "gothic fiction" interchangeably, but it being "dark" doesn't suffice to make it "gothic".
+Gothic fiction has some essential characteristics that are not to be found in most mere "dark fantasy" fiction, films or games.
+Gothic fiction is by definition romantic (in the traditional sense) and one of its core features is "the intrusion of the past upon the present", "the present being hunted by the past".
+Gothic is not gothic without this threatening past as a crucial element both for the atmosphere (how the game world is presented, where the "teeth of time" nagt an everything) as well as for the story (like your own past hunting you, or the consequences of an ancient event hunting the present).

+In the same way, Gothic is also low fantasy, ....

+Therefore we can conclude that "gothic" as a genre can not be seen as equivalent neither to dark fantasy nor low fantasy; it shares many of their characteristics, but it also includes the traditional elements of gothic fiction and the other aspects quoted above.
+And finally in the context of a crpg, it comes with some specific principles of gamedesign, that will be crucial to define gothic not just as a genre of fiction, but as a genre of gothic-like videogames.

 Based on these descriptions we can deduce several characteristics of GOTHIC as "the other kind of fantasy" that define GOTHIC as a genre.